Contents

 Tough to Clean.

-With their flat or angled positions, skylights gather dirt and debris at a higher rate than windows.
-If you infrequently tidy your windows, you’ll need to clean the skylight regularly.
-Plus, mounting the roof is the only way to clean up the beyond a skylight.
+With their flat or angled positions, skylights gather dirt and particles at a greater rate than windows.
+If you infrequently clean your windows, you’ll need to clean up the skylight regularly.
+Plus, installing the roof is the only way to clean the beyond a skylight.

 Skylight Cost Aspects.

-Most standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the higher the price.
-If your roof opening does not fit one of the listed below sizes, anticipate to pay at least 25% more for the system than the next-closest requirement choice on this list.
+A lot of standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the higher the cost.
+If your roof opening doesn’t fit one of the listed below sizes, anticipate to pay at least 25% more for the system than the next-closest requirement choice on this list.

 16-by-16 inches$ 150– $600.